 The rapid economic recovery in the US from the COVID-19-induced recession was characterized by the highest inflation rates seen in the last forty years.
-These high inflation readings were accompanied by increases in inflation expectations and strong wage gains in tight labor markets, raising concerns about the potential for a wage-price spiral driven by expectations (e.g., Curtin (2022); Blanchard (1986)).1 However, disentangling the causal effect of inflation expectations on income growth expectations is challenging because these concepts should be related in general equilibrium.2 More generally, while the literature on expectations formation has made progress in examining how expectations respond to information treatments, it has made less progress in understanding how individuals perceive the relationship between different expected variables.
+These high inflation readings were accompanied by increases in inflation expectations and strong wage gains in tight labor markets, raising concerns about the potential feedback into expectations of other macroeconomic aggregates, in particular in the labor market (e.g., Curtin (2022); Blanchard (1986)).1 However, disentangling the causal effect of inflation expectations on income growth expectations is challenging because these concepts should be related in general equilibrium.2 More generally, while the literature on expectations formation has made progress in examining how expectations respond to information treatments, it has made less progress in understanding how individuals perceive the relationship between different expected variables.

 This paper sheds new light on these issues by investigating the causal relationship between inflation expectations and income growth expectations, and how those expectations affect labor market decisions, in the context of a randomized controlled trial (RCT) for a large, nationally representative survey of the US population.
-Three findings emerge.
-First, inflation expectations causally affect income growth expectations but pass-through from the former to the latter is far less than onefor-one, on the order of 20 percent.
-Second, higher inflation expectations cause a rise in the probability that consumers will search for a new job that pays more but do not affect the likelihood that they will negotiate for a higher wage with their current employer.
-This finding is consistent with consumers' recognition of substantial nominal wage rigidity with their current employer.3 Third, a canonical search-and-matching model calibrated to fit our empirical findings shows that low passthrough from expected inflation to expected income growth is consistent with consumers' beliefs that higher future inflation will reduce their expected utility.
-Taken together, the survey results and model analysis formalize a labor market channel underlying consumers' aversion to inflation.
+Three key findings emerge.
+First, inflation expectations causally affect income growth expectations but pass-through from the former to the latter is far less than one-for-one, on the order of 20 percent.
+Second, higher inflation expectations cause an increase in consumers' likelihood to search for higher-paying jobs and weakly, hours worked, but do not change the likelihood of asking for a raise.
+This finding is consistent with consumers' recognition of substantial nominal wage rigidity with their current employer.3 Third, a canonical search-and-matching model calibrated to fit our empirical findings shows that low pass-through from expected inflation will reduce their expected utility.
+Taken together, the survey results and our model analysis formalize a labor market channel underlying consumers' aversion to inflation.

-Our empirical findings primarily come from a survey experiment fielded by the decision intelligence company Morning Consult in March 2022, at a time when inflation expectations and inflation concerns were starting to rise to notable levels, and before inflation had clearly begun to turn back down.4 The embedded experimental module consisted of four parts.
-The first part
+Our empirical findings primarily come from a survey experiment fielded by the decision intelligence company Morning Consult in March 2022, at a time when inflation expectations and inflation concerns were starting to rise to notable levels, and before inflation had clearly begun to turn